PAYMENT AND TRANSFER SERVICE PROVIDERS

 - Should my payments solution be focused on domestic payments or is it linked to international systems?

-- How to organise an agent, ATM or POS network for clients to convert electronic or mobile balances into cash and vice versa?
+- How to organize an agent, ATM or POS network for clients to convert electronic or mobile balances into cash and vice versa?